aharris1/Dynamic-Exploration-Route-Planner/Future Plans.md

 Low Priority: <br>
 -Implementing statistical models to correlate jumps with the probability of finding a site. <br>
 -Crowd-sourcing data to improve model accuracy. <br>
--Algorithm adaptation to allow for navigation to high sec optimised for safety.
+-Algorithm adaptation to allow for navigation to empire space optimised for safety.